Economics of Crime, ECON 4396.501

 link to Galaxy page where you can log in to eLearning: https://www.utdallas.edu/galaxy/

-Everybody else: I have posted my course schedule and reading list (and will probably at some point post the syllabus) in an attempt to be helpful.
+Everybody else: I have posted my course schedule, reading list, and syllabus in an attempt to be helpful.
 Feel free to use these public goods but if you use any of my materials verbatim or substantially base your course off mine, please cite me/acknowledge me.

 Acknowledgements: Thank you Samara Gunter (my undergrad econ of crime professor) for sharing your syllabus and reading list with me.
 The reading list has changed quite a bit since I took your course over a decade ago because there have been many fantastic papers in the economics of crime literature written in the last decade, but the assessments are timeless.
 Thank you Evan Riehl for the list of reading questions, which I adapted slightly.